 - You have no choice except to stand fully straight

-- The club’s shaft appear to be overly flimsy
+- The club’s shaft appears to be overly flimsy

 - You’re continually striking the golf ball with the toe of your golf club.